-Coastal Foraging experiences hosted by Craig Evans.
-Craig has a life-long passion for sea life and it’s environment; and a keen interest in all aspects of our localities, we are sure you will find our coastal foraging experiences both enjoyable and informative.
-Our Coastal Foraging experiences will teach you all about edible sea-food, where to find or catch it and a bit of local history at the same time.
-If all goes well, you’ll get to cook some of the delights that we discover on a hand-made Solva Stove (a.k.a.
+Coastal Foraging experiences are hosted by Craig Evans, he has a life-long passion for sea life and it’s environment; and a keen interest in all aspects of our localities, you will find the coastal foraging experiences both enjoyable and informative.
+The Coastal Foraging experiences will teach you all about edible sea-food, where to find or catch it and a bit of local history all at the same time.
+If all goes well, you’ll get to cook some of the delights that are discovered on a hand-made Solva Stove (a.k.a.
 Swedish Candle).

 About Coastal Foraging